 25. Focus on keeping yourself warm rather than your house.
 Comfy socks, flannel pants, layered clothing, soft blankets and a hot cup of tea or cocoa can keep you warm without turning up the heat.

 27. Sleep with a hot water bottle.
 Really.
+Or microwave a rice-filled heating pad and place it in your bed.
 But don’t use an electric heating pad, which can cause burns if used too long.

 28. Light candles for ambiance and get the added benefit of warmth.
 Just use extra precautions to keep flame away from curtains, flammable objects, or fabric and never leave burning candles unattended.